scottoffen/fluenthttpclient/docs/docs/httprequestbuilder.md

 :::important Use Recommended Overloads

-While `SendAsync` is the core sending primitive, most consumers should prefer the convenience extensions such as `GetAsync`, `PostAsync`, `PutAsync`, `DeleteAsync`, `HeadAsync`, `OptionsAsync`, and `PatchAsync` (where available).
+While `SendAsync` is the core sending primitive, most consumers should prefer the convenience extensions found in the [**Sending Requests**](./sending-requests.md) documentation.
 These extensions select the correct `HttpMethod`, keep your call sites clean, and make intent immediately obvious.
 Use `SendAsync` directly only when you are using a non-standard `HttpMethod`.

 :::